Difference Between Annuity vs Lump Sum

 Conclusion

-Given the nature of both the annuities and the lump sum payment flows, the choice of the investor depends on his financial goals, life expectancy, and the earmarked returns associated with the plans.
+Given the nature of both the annuities and the lump sum payment flows, the investor’s choice depends on his financial goals, life expectancy, and the earmarked returns associated with the plans.
 That said, there is a formula to calculate the present value of the annuities as below:

 Present value = {Annuity per period [(1+interest per period) ^number of periods -1]}/interest per period (1 + interest per period) ^number of periods

-This can be compared with the lump sum payment directly (if received now) or the present value of the lump sum payment (if received after a point of time).
-Whichever flow yields a greater amount can be chosen.
+One can compare this with the lump sum payment directly (if received now) or the present value of the lump sum payment (if received after a point in time).
+Whichever flow yields a greater amount is preferable.

 Recommended Articles

 This has been a guide to Annuity vs Lump Sum.
-Here we have discuss annuity vs lump sum key differences with infographics and a comparison table.
+Here, we have discussed the annuity vs lump sum key differences with infographics and a comparison table.
 You can also go through our other suggested articles to learn more –